pavelvodrazka/ctf-writeups/hackvent2018/teaser/day-03/README.md

 # Day -03: Quickresponse.txt

-I once again checked the 39A25.rar archive found in the [PDF](../day-10/files/ZOoxjUSe1OVB7OPoVrsX.pdf) but this time I was more consistent and used advanced list options.
+I once again checked the 39A25.rar archive found in the [PDF](../day-10/files/ZOoxjUSe1OVB7OPoVrsX.pdf) but this time I was more careful and used advanced list options.

 ```
 $ unrar lta _ZOoxjUSe1OVB7OPoVrsX.pdf.extracted/39A25.rar